eugene-khyst/eventstoredb-event-sourcing/README.md

 maintaining load balancing. **This is not a guarantee, and you should handle the usual ordering and concurrency issues.**

+Integration events are delivered with at-least-once delivery guarantee.
+The exactly-once delivery guarantee is hard to achieve due to a dual-write.
+A dual-write describes a situation when you need to atomically update the database and publish messages and two-phase commit (2PC) is not an option.

 Consumers of events should be idempotent and filter duplicates and out of order integration events.

+For assured ordering use catch-up subscriptions (simple subscriptions) instead of persistent subscriptions.
+Catch-up subscriptions serve the purpose of receiving events from a stream for a single subscriber.
+Subscribers for catch-up subscriptions get events in order and, therefore, are able to process events sequentially.
+There is nothing on the server that gets stored for such a subscriber.
+You have to keep the last known position for the catch-up subscription yourself.

-If your system can't accept even small chance of duplicates or unordering, then persistent subscription listener must be extracted into a separate microservice and run in a single replica (`.spec.replicas=1` in Kubernetes).
+A catch-up subscription listener must be extracted into a separate microservice and run in a single replica (`.spec.replicas=1` in Kubernetes).
 This microservice must not be updated using RollingUpdate Deployment strategy.
 Recreate Deployment strategy must be used instead (`.spec.strategy.type=Recreate` in Kubernetes) when all existing Pods are killed before new ones are